Dark-AQwarior/LivenessAuthentication/README.md

     pipwin install pyaudio
     ```
     PyAudio module gives us trouble if we try installing it through the traditional "pip install pyaudio" way.
 So, just install pyaudio and portaudio using this command: "pipwin     install pyaudio"
+3.  **Crucial Information** : Dlib module also gives us lot of trouble when installing it in windows.
+Hence, we use anaconda environment to get this module correctly.
+    Follow the procedure below:
+    ```
+    conda update anaconda
+    conda install -c conda-forge dlib
+    ```
+4. What???
+Do you need more modules??
+    Congrats !!!
+On successful installation of all the requirements !!!
+Don't stop right here.
+Go ahead to complete our project.